The Rolling Stones share timely new track 'Living In A Ghost Town', recorded during lockdown

 The track was originally written during the band’s recent recording sessions, before they opted to finish it while in lockdown due to coronavirus.

-It’s the first original effort from the rock icons since 2012’s ‘Doom and Gloom’ and ‘One More Shot’, which featured on their greatest hits album ‘GRRR!’
+It’s the first original effort from the rock icons since 2012’s ‘Doom and Gloom’ and ‘One More Shot’, which featured on their greatest hits album ‘GRRR!’.

 Singer Mick Jagger said: “So the Stones were in the studio recording some new material before the lockdown and there was one song we thought would resonate through the times that we’re living in right now.
 We’ve worked on it in isolation.
 And here it is – It’s called ‘Living in A Ghost Town’ – I hope you like it.”